 Driving through Paphos, it is now commonplace to see empty shop units and in Nicosia, the main shopping street Makarios Avenue resembles a ghost town as many shops are closed.
 Most businesses are struggling to make ends meet and cancelling New Year's eve for 2012 marks the start of a harsh 2013 to come.

-2013 brings yet another fuel price hike with a massive 7 cents going onto the price of both diesel and unleaded fuel.
-Although heating fuel remains at its previous price of just over a Euro per litre, you can now expect to pay €1.35 to €1.42 per litre to fill up your car, depending on which type of fuel you use.
+It's hard to believe how the prosperous country of just a few years ago has fallen into such a sorry state so quickly.2013 brings yet another fuel price hike with a massive 7 cents going onto the price of both diesel and unleaded fuel.
+Although heating fuel remains at its previous price of just over a Euro per litre, you can now expect to pay 1.35 to 1.42 per litre to fill up your car, depending on which type of fuel you use.
 Not the best way to start 2013!

 See you next time.